-Join Tim Grey for an in-depth discussion in this video Changing your environment, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Changing your environment, part of Learning Windows 8.

 One of the first things I like to do when I start working with a new operating …system is to customize things just a little bit. …And that can include changing the interface to some extent, changing the …overall colors, the images that are shown. …Let's take a look at some of the options that are available to us for customizing …and personalizing your experience in Windows 8. …I'm going to start off by bringing up the Charm bar, so you can swipe in from the …right side of the screen if you're using a touch device. …Or you can move your mouse into the top right or bottom right corner of the display.…